Zennisch/zns-discord-bot/README.md

 1.0.5.

 - Status: Released
+- Changes: Change the way to assign the name for bot logger.

+1.0.6

+- Status: Released
-- Changes: Change the way to assign the name for bot log file.
+- Changes: Change the way to assign the name for bot logger.
 ```